dickhery/seed-vault/README.md

 ### vetKD local setup

 The sample app expects the vetKD system API canister when running locally.
-Download the WASM from the SDK releases before
-deploying:
+The `dfx.json` configuration now points to the official SDK release artifact, so `dfx deploy vetkd_system_api` will download the WASM automatically.
+If you prefer to pin the artifact locally (for offline builds), download it manually:

 ```bash
 curl -L https://github.com/dfinity/sdk/releases/latest/download/vetkd_system_api.wasm -o vetkd_system_api.wasm
 ```

-Place the downloaded file in the project root so `dfx deploy vetkd_system_api` can locate it.
+Place the downloaded file in the project root to override the remote download.

 ### Note on frontend environment variables